moozzz/cFDAP/README.md

 TODO
 ====

- * implement weighted and unweighted fitting (via an additional option)
  * statically linked GSL 2.0
  * cFDAP version for Windows 7
  * a simple GUI (preferably a Fiji plugin)